 How to Make a Flyer on Word

 Opening a new store?
-Launching a new product?
-Offering season-end sales on your product or service?
+Launching a product?
+Running season-end sales?

-But how do you create a flyer that stands out?
-One of the best tools, believe it or not, is Microsoft Word because it’s easy to use and available on most devices.
+The question is, how do you create a flyer that stands out?
+Surprisingly, one of the most effective tools is Microsoft Word—it’s simple, versatile, and available on most devices.

 Besides showing you how to make a flyer on word, I’ll also show you an easy online alternative using a Flyer Maker and free flyer templates.